 measures about six inches in diameter and was planted only three months

-before in June.
+before this picture was taken.
 At maturity it can easily reach 10 to 12 inches in diameter.

 Even more impressive than the way Heretus

 Thyme grows and covers the ground is the incredible display of lilac flowers

 it produces in early spring.
 Below a Heretus Thyme bud gets ready to

 creeps and blooms along a slate stone under a

 Dwarf Garden Sage.
 The bright bluish-purple of the garden sage and the lilac of the Heretus Thyme seem an

 unlikely combination, but the effect is stunning.
 The hard working